 Joel Oleson arrived Nigeria on a Wednesday and we were meant to travel Benin, Togo and Ghana.
 Joel happens to be one of those American guys that has been a lot of inspiration to me.
 He is an IT expert, a world traveler, a devoted father and a spiritual man.
-Upon his arrival, himself, Otome, Dayo and myself went to have dinner somewhere on Victoria Island.
+Upon his arrival, himself, Otome, Dayo and myself went to have dinner on the Victoria Island.

 The next day was a very busy one as planned.
 The plan was to visit a few places in Lagos and then proceed to Benin Republic and to other countries.
 There was not too much places to visit in Lagos, though we never included Badagry in our plan and for the fact that I had a horrible experience once with the immigration officers and touts at the Seme border once, hence I did not consider the route or anything it had to offer touristically.